 \begin{abstract}

 Much of the literature on populism is limited to regionally specific context.
 Because of this approach, theories of populism have not been adapted to explain cross-regional similarities or differences (such as the prevalence of exclusive populist parties in Europe but inclusive parties in Latin America).
 Using cross-regional data and exploratory case studies from multiple regions, we provide evidence that the prevalence of populism in a given party system is a function party institutionalization within the party system.
-In laying out our theory we identify three ways in which populist parties enter party systems and contest elections: populist entry, populist adaptation, and populist capture.
+In laying out our theory we identify three ways in which populist parties enter party systems and contest elections: populist entry, populist targetting, and populist capture.

 \end{abstract}